June 6, 2011

 As we saw with Abigail, husbands can act in disobedience to the Lord Jesus Christ.
 When husbands act sinfully, the Lord Jesus intends for wives to take very specific actions to help their husbands end their disobedience.

 Winning without a Word.
 While the Word of God sets the standard for behavior, the wife should be intent upon winning (“κερδηθήσονται“) the husband.
-Jesus used this same root term for winning: “If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother” (Matthew 18:15, page 1533).
+Jesus used this same root term for winning: “If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother” (Matthew 18:15).
 We see that gaining the restoration of your brother brings profit to both parties.
 Winning means that your husband stops sinning and starts living in conformity to the Word of God.
-In 1 Peter 3:1, page 1896, we see that Jesus had a specific way to deal with disobedient husbands.
+In 1 Peter 3:1, we see that Jesus has a specific way to deal with disobedient husbands.
 The wife should purpose in her heart, just like Jesus did, to entrust herself to God who judges righteously, and not say a word of contention to her husband.
 As we will see tomorrow, Lord willing, the behavior of the wife will play a critical role in winning the husband.
 Actions really will speak louder than words, and the wife must concentrate upon Godly behavior.

 So we learn more about spiritual wives today and their role in daily devotions.